-Submitted to AMENDMENT 11: NONSUBSTANTIAL AMENDMENT HUD: 05/16/2023 The nonsubstantial amendment reallocated funds from the Tourism and Business Marketing (TBM) Program to the Non-Federal Match (NFM) Program.
-The purpose of this one change was to reallocate unexpended funds from the TBM Program.
+6 1 ANACAIDA ACAIT 44 AIGAIGUDGTAAITIAL AAACAIDA ACAIT Submitted to AMENDMENT 11: NONSUBSTANTIAL AMENDMENT HUD: The nonsubstantial amendment reallocated funds from the Tourism and Business 05/16/2022 Marketing (TBM) Program to the Non-Federal Match (NFM) Program.
+The purpose of 05/16/2023 this one change was to reallocate unexpended funds from the TBM Program.
 The Effective: budgetary modifications were tracked in the budget table and program profiles.
-05/23/2023 Submitted to AMENDMENT 12: NONSUBSTANTIAL AMENDMENT HUD: The nonsubstantial amendment was focused on two modifications: 07/26/2023 the reallocation of \$25 million from general planning into the Community Energy and Water Resilience Installations (CEWRI) Program; and Effective: • the reallocation of \$60 million from the Repair, Reconstruction, or Relocation 08/03/2023 ( R3 ) Program to the CDBG-DR Gap to Low Income Housing Tax Credits ( LIHTC ) Program.
+Lifective. budgetary modifications were tracked in the budget table and program promes.
+05/23/2023 00, 10, 1010 Submitted to AMENDMENT 12: NONSUBSTANTIAL AMENDMENT HUD: AWIENDINIENT 12.
+NONSOBSTANTIAE AWIENDINIENT ПОД.
+The nonsubstantial amendment was focused on two modifications: 07/26/2023 the reallocation of \$25 million from general planning into the Community 07,20,2023 Energy and Water Resilience Installations (CEWRI) Program; and Effective: the reallocation of \$60 million from the Repair, Reconstruction, or Relocation (R3) Program to the CDBG-DR Gap to Low Income Housing Tax Credits (LIHTC) 08/03/2023 Program.
 Additional funding was needed to address the increased need for assistance to the R3 relocation applicants now being added to the CEWRI Program's installation pipeline.
 Additional funding was also needed for the LIHTC Program in order to balance the needs of renters and homeowners in Puerto Rico while increasing the available inventory of affordable housing.
-Submitted to AMENDMENT 13: NONSUBSTANTIAL AMENDMENT HUD: The nonsubstantial amendment reallocated funds from the following programs: 10/02/2023 Effective: Home Repair, Reconstruction, or Relocation (R3) Program (-\$432.5M) Social Interest Housing (SIH) Program (\$12.5M) 10/09/2023 CDBG-DR Gap to Low Income Housing Tax Credits (LIHTC) Program (\$150M) Homebuyer Assistance (HBA) Program (\$200M) Community Energy and Water Resilience Installations (CEWRI) Program (\$70M) The reallocation into the SIH Program allowed Social Interest Housing projects facing increased construction costs in Puerto Rico to move forward with the construction phases.
+Submitted to AMENDMENT 13: NONSUBSTANTIAL AMENDMENT HUD: The nonsubstantial amendment reallocated funds from the following programs: 10/02/2023 =55 Home Repair, Reconstruction, or Relocation (R3) Program (-\$432.5M) Effective: Social Interest Housing (SIH) Program (\$12.5M) 10/00/2022 CDBG-DR Gap to Low Income Housing Tax Credits (LIHTC) Program (\$150M) 10/09/2023 Homebuyer Assistance (HBA) Program (\$200M) Community Energy and Water Resilience Installations (CEWRI) Program (\$70M) The reallocation into the SIH Program allowed Social Interest Housing projects facing increased construction costs in Puerto Rico to move forward with the construction phases.
 The additional funding provided to the LIHTC Program helped further assist in implementing affordable housing projects for low-to-moderate income communities.
 Regarding the reallocation for HBA Program, these funds ensured that eligible applicants continued to be provided with homeownership assistance.
-For the CEWRI Program, the reallocation was essential as the program projections demonstrated the need for additional funding to continue offering assistance to the R3 Program participants.
+For the CEWRI Spile Program, the reallocation was essential as the program projections demonstrated the need for additional funding to continue offering assistance to the R3 Program participants.